Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Changing the number of challenges

 Throughout this section, we fix an arbitrary value of $j$ and consider varying $d = p$.
 For any procedure $M$, let $M\ph y$ denote the version of $M$ when $d = p = y$.
 The notation for the two previous sections then carries over, with $\ul{\T}_{M\ph y}(x ; c)$ denoting the probability that at least $x$ jurors with conviction probability below $c$ are selected under $M\ph y$, and ${\M}_{M\ph y}(x)$ the probability that at least $x$ minority jurors are selected under $M\ph y$.\footnote{ Again, in the case of extreme jurors, we focus on jurors who qualify as extreme because their conviction probability falls \emph{below} a certain threshold $\ul{c}$, though all of our results hold symmetrically for jurors who qualify as extreme because their conviction probability lies \emph{above} a certain threshold $\ol{c}$, }

-For illustration, we first consider the case $C \sim 0.2 * C_a + 0.8 * C_b$, with $C_a \sim Beta(2,4)$ and $C_b \sim Beta(4,2)$ ($C_a$ and $C_b$ are illustrated in the Figure \ref{fig:betaPDFs}(b)), and consider a juror as extreme if its conviction probability falls in the bottom 10th percentile of $C$ ($0.27$).
-Unsurprisingly, the fraction of juries with at least one \emph{extreme} jurors \emph{decreases} as the number of challenges awarded to the parties increases, regardless of the procedure that is used (Figure \ref{fig:nchallenges}(a)).
-Conversely, the fraction of \emph{minority} jurors \emph{decreases} with the number of challenges under both procedures (Figure \ref{fig:nchallenges}(b)).
+For illustration, we first present in Figure \ref{fig:nchallenges} simulations for the case with $j=12$, with $d=p$ from 1 to 20 (in the horizontal axes), and distribution $C \sim 0.2 * C_a + 0.8 * C_b$, with $C_a \sim Beta(2,4)$ and $C_b \sim Beta(4,2)$ ($C_a$ and $C_b$ are illustrated in the Figure \ref{fig:betaPDFs}(b)).
+In Panel (a) we consider a juror as extreme if its conviction probability falls in the bottom 10th percentile of $C$ ($0.27$).
+Unsurprisingly, the fraction of juries with at least one \emph{extreme} jurors \emph{decreases} as the number of challenges awarded to the parties increases, regardless of the procedure that is used.
+Conversely, the fraction of \emph{minority} jurors \emph{decreases} with the number of challenges under both procedures (Panel (b)).
 For both \STR and \SAR, more challenges lead to fewer extreme jurors being selected at the expense of a lower minority representation.